rschristopher/rschristopher.github.io/src/saving/sovereignty/level-7.md

 1. **Choose Your Multisig Setup**:
     - Decide on the key configuration (e.g., *2-of-3*, *3-of-5*) based on your security needs.
-    - Use reputable signing devices like Coldcard or SeedSigner, which support multisig.
+    - Use reputable signing devices like SeedSigner, which support multisig.
     - Choose software that supports multisig, such as [Electrum](https://electrum.org/), [Sparrow Wallet](https://sparrowwallet.com/), or [Specter](https://specter.solutions/).
 These tools coordinate key setup and transaction signing.

 2. **Distribute Keys Securely**: